 How To Find your Server IP Address in Minecraft

-Running your own server also allows you to set your own rules, accept only people you’re comfortable playing with, use mods and basically play in any way you want.
+Running your own Minecraft server also allows you to set your own rules, accept only people you’re comfortable playing with, use mods, and basically play in any way you want.

 Your server IP address in Minecraft

 Your server IP address in Minecraft is your PC IP address.
 Your game will act as the server so for others to connect, they will need your IP address in order to point their game to yours.
 It sounds complicated but actually isn’t.

 To find your IP address in Windows, do this: